boyarsky/sybex-1Z0-815-chapter-11/README.md

 java -p mods -m zoo.animal.feeding/zoo.animal.feeding.Task
 ```

-# Updating our Example for Mul-tiple Modules
+# Updating our Example for Multiple Modules

 ## Updating the Feeding Module
 See the feeding folder for module zoo.animal.feeding.
 Uncomment the commented out line in module-info.java